-The subject of this report is the proposed renovation of Magnolia Heights, an existing 200-unit Low Income Housing Tax Credit (LIHTC) rental community in Covington, Newton County, Georgia.
-The subject property currently offers 136 income and rent restricted LIHTC units targeting households earning up to 60 percent of the Area Median Income (AMI), adjusted for household size, and 64 unrestricted market rate units.
-As proposed, the subject property will be rehabilitated and will offer 199 income and rent restricted LIHTC rental units targeting renter households earning at or below 60 percent AMI; one additional unit will transition to a non-revenue unit.
+The subject of this report is The Reserve at Jackson Road, a proposed newly constructed 102-unit Low Income Housing Tax Credit (LIHTC) rental community in Covington, Newton County, Georgia.
+The subject property will offer 102 income and rent restricted LIHTC units targeting households earning up to 60 percent of the Area Median Income (AMI), adjusted for household size.
 The following report, including the executive summary, is based on DCA's 2021 market study requirements.